marrlab/DomainLab/paper.md

 Following the *Observer* pattern, we use separate classes to conduct operations needed after each epoch (e.g., deciding whether to execute early stopping) and any operations performed after training finishes.

-Following the *Builder* pattern, we construct each component needed to conduct a domain generalization experiment, including constructing a trainer who guides the data flow, constructing a concrete neural network architecture and feeding it into the model, constructing the evaluator as a callback of what to do after each epoch.
+Following the *Builder* pattern, we construct each component needed to conduct a domain generalization experiment, including constructing a model with domain invariant regularization loss, constructing a trainer who guides the data flow and update neural network weights, constructing a concrete neural network architecture and feeding it into the model, constructing the evaluator as a callback of what to do after each epoch.